0xshikhar/PressProtocol/wordpress-plugin/readme.txt

 == Screenshots ==

-1. Post editor with AnonPress publish button and status
+1. Post editor with PressProtocol publish button and status
 2. Admin dashboard showing all publications with stats
 3. Settings page with API configuration and connection test
 4. Published content meta box with mirror links